redpanthers/JoinUs-Freshers/questions.md

 **All the questions below are related to your development enviornment**

-4. Write the steps you need to do to find a `string` from a group of files: step1 : ### find the directory step2:iterate through each file using if condition.
+4. Write the steps you need to do to find a `string` from a group of files: step1 : #### Find the directory step2:iterate through each file using if condition.

-5. Which all programming languages are installed in your system.   : ### ruby,python,java,perl
+5. Which all programming languages are installed in your system.   : #### Ruby,python,java,perl

 6. How long will it take you to install or re-setup your development enviornment from scratch?
-Have you done any automation on it : ### it will take around one day
+Have you done any automation on it : #### It will take around one day

 **Programming Languages**

-7. The languages in which you have written over 1000 lines of code: ### ruby[ruby on rails]
+7. The languages in which you have written over 1000 lines of code: #### Ruby[ruby on rails]

-8. The languages you learned which were not part of your course.: ### python
+8. The languages you learned which were not part of your course.: #### Python

 9. Programming question 1 (You may use a programming language of your choice, the code and instruction on how to run it should be included in your pull request)